nodemcu/nodemcu-firmware/docs/en/modules/file.md

 #### Parameters
 - `n_or_str`:
-	- if nothing passed in, read up to `LUAL_BUFFERSIZE` bytes (default 1024) or the entire file (whichever is smaller)
+	- if nothing passed in, then read up to 1024 bytes or the entire file (whichever is smaller).
-	- if passed a number n, then read the file until the lesser of `n` bytes, `LUAL_BUFFERSIZE` bytes, or EOF is reached.
-Specifying a number larger than the buffer size will read the buffer size.
+	- if passed a number n, then read up to `n` bytes or the entire file (whichever is smaller).
-	- if passed a string `str`, then read until `str` appears next in the file, `LUAL_BUFFERSIZE` bytes have been read, or EOF is reached
+	- if passed a string `str`, then read until `str` appears next in the file, 1024 bytes have been read, or EOF is reached.

 #### Returns
 File content as a string, or nil when EOF